William Alfred Peffer was a soldiers, publisher, and United States Senator from Kansas.

 In 1870 he came to Kansas and took up a claim in Wilson County.
-Two years later he moved to Fredonia and established the Fredonia Journal, a weekly newspaper, at the same time continuing his law practice.
+Two years later, he moved to Fredonia and established the Fredonia Journal, a weekly newspaper, while continuing his law practice.
 He next went to Coffeyville and established the Coffeyville Journal.
 In 1874 he was elected to the State Senate as a Republican and served one term.
-He was a delegate to the Republican National Convention in 1880, and that year he moved to Topeka, where he assumed control of the Kansas Farmer, which he purchased later.
+He was a delegate to the Republican National Convention in 1880 and moved to Topeka, where he assumed control of the Kansas Farmer, which he purchased later.

 In 1890 he joined the Farmers’ Alliance Movement, and the following year the People’s Party elected him to the United States Senate, where he served one term.
 He was, in 1898, an unsuccessful candidate for Governor of Kansas and afterward engaged in literary pursuits.
 He died in Grenola, Kansas, in October 1912 and was interred in the Topeka Cemetery.

 Compiled & edited by Kathy Alexander/Legends of Kansas, updated June 2020.